Jock Stein: Celtic

 Stein was badly injured in a car crash in 1975; he nearly died but eventually recovered.
 Sean Fallon assumed control as manager for most of the 1975–76 season.
 Stein returned to his position at the start of the 1976–77 season.
 Davie McParland joined Celtic at this time, replacing Sean Fallon as assistant manager and working under Stein.
 McParland took charge of the 'tracksuit' aspects of coaching at Celtic while Stein watched from the touchline, still not fully recovered from the serious car smash he was involved in the year before.
 Stein signed Hibernian's long-serving captain, defender Pat Stanton.
 Later on in the season, Stein signed attacking midfielder Alfie Conn from Tottenham Hotspur.
-It was a transfer that surprised many, given Conn had played for Rangers in the early 70s, winning the European Cup Winners' Cup for them in 1972 and scoring in a 3–2 win over Celtic in the 1973 Scottish Cup Final.
+It was a transfer that surprised many, given Conn had played for Rangers in the early 70s, winning the European Cup Winners' Cup for them in 1972 and scoring in a 3–2 win over Celtic in the 1973 Scottish Cup final.
 Conn became the first footballer post-World War II to play for both Rangers and Celtic.
-Celtic, helped considerably by Stanton's organisation of the defence, went on to win their tenth league and cup double; Celtic finished nine points ahead of Rangers in the league and beat them 1–0 in the cup final courtesy of an Andy Lynch penalty.
+Celtic, helped considerably by Stanton's organisation of the defence, went on to win their tenth league and cup double; Celtic finished nine points ahead of Rangers in the league and beat them 1–0 in the 1977 Scottish Cup final courtesy of an Andy Lynch penalty.

 Celtic struggled in the 1977–78 season and Stein was persuaded to stand down.
 He was allowed to nominate his successor, Billy McNeill, and Stein thought an agreement was in place for him to join the Celtic board of directors.
 Celtic instead offered a management position in their pools company, which Stein rejected as he believed he still had something to offer football.
 A testimonial match for Stein was played against Liverpool at Celtic Park on 14 August 1978.
 After the game, the Liverpool manager Bob Paisley encouraged Stein, who was three years younger than Paisley, to stay in football.
 There was also the example of Bill Shankly, who had experienced an unhappy retirement since leaving Liverpool in 1974.